ronaldbosma/track-availability-in-app-insights/README.md

 See the [Demo Guide](demos/demo-availability-tests.md) for a more detailed overview of what's included in this template and how it works.

+Some things to take note of:
+- This sample uses Azure Functions to perform availability tests from code because they provide an easy way to trigger the tests on a schedule.
+You can use other services that can host .NET code as well.
+- The Logic App sample is not entirely low code.
+A [Logic App with custom .NET code](https://learn.microsoft.com/en-us/azure/logic-apps/create-run-custom-code-functions) is used in order to track the availability in Application Insights.
+  A [custom connector](https://github.com/ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability) is in the works, but it's not available yet due to some challenges with deployment.
+- You can use any backend to check for availability, not just an API in API Management.

 ## Getting Started